Kanishka-verma-26/Graphene-python/Mutations/README.txt

                                         return CategoryMutationAdd(category=category)
                             """"

-            Notice that the class Arguments is renamed to class Input with relay.
+            Notice that the "class Arguments" is renamed to "class Input" with relay.
 This is due to a deprecation of class Arguments in graphene 2.0.

-            Relay ClientIDMutation accept a clientIDMutation argument.
+            Relay ClientIDMutation accept a "clientIDMutation" argument.
 This argument is also sent back to the client with the mutation result (you do not have to do anything).
-For services that manage a pool of many GraphQL requests in bulk, the clientIDMutation allows you to match up a specific mutation with the response.
+For services that manage a pool of many GraphQL requests in bulk, the "clientIDMutation" allows you to match up a specific mutation with the response.

-mutation{
- myProductMutationOverriding(input:{id:2,slug:"abc",
-  				category:"xyz",regularPrice:120,title:"kjchdw",discountPrice:111}){
-    category
-  }
-}